Skip to content

 • Weather alerts and advisories

-Weather data APIs typically provide data for current conditions, forecast data, and historical data and are used by businesses that need to integrate weather information into their business processes for improved operations, risk assessment and safety.
-For example, an insurance carrier may use historical, current, and predictive weather information to assess risk on insuring a property or validating a claim.
-A transportation company may use a weather data API to integrate into their fleet management solutions to route vehicles around areas affected by severe weather.
+Weather data APIs typically provide data for current conditions, forecast data, and historical data.
+They are used by businesses that need to integrate weather information into their business processes for improved operations, risk assessment, and safety.
+For example, an insurance carrier may use historical, current, and predictive weather information to assess risk in insuring a property or validating a claim.
+A transportation company may integrate a weather data API into their fleet management solutions to route vehicles around areas affected by severe weather.
 A flight-tracking firm integrates weather data into its flight planning software for pilots.

 1 https://aws.amazon.com/what-is/api/